-How to Talk to Kids About a Tragedy
+How to Talk to Kids About Tragedy and Calm Their Worries

 L – LISTEN to concerns and questions.
 Use the “Talk.
 Stop.
 Listen.
 Talk.
 Stop.
-Listen” model as your discuss a tragedy.
+Listen” model as you converse.
 Listen more than your talk.
+Answer what you can.
 Follow your child’s lead.

 10 Tips to Talk To Kids About A Tragedy

 Resilient children have resilient parents.
 Don’t expect to be able to help allay your kids’ anxiety, unless you’re keeping your own in check.
 You can tell your kids you’re calm and not concerned, but unless your behavior sends the same message, your words have no meaning.
 Your kids mirror your behavior.
 They will be calmer if you are calmer.
 You need to be strong for your children.
 Let your children know you’re upset, but also what you’re doing to stay calm.
 Mediate.
 Take a walk.
 Listen to soothing music.
 Do deep breathing.
 Exercise.
 Journal your feelings.
 Show your child how you cope so that he will have a model to copy

 Plan your chat.
 This will be a difficult talk, so take time to plan what you want to say to your child.
 Think through your lines.
 Anticipate your child’s questions (though you never know what may be asked so be prepared for anything).
 Planning your discussion will help boost your confidence and make you appear calmer.